 Previously, he worked on two public inquiries regarding alleged human rights abuses during the British occupation of Iraq; the Baha Mousa and Al Sweady Public Inquiries.
 Having worked before and during university on the Times Higher Education and Times Education Supplements, he returned to work with the Times Higher Education in the summer of 2010 and worked on the World University Rankings until early 2011.
 Richard has written widely, including for: Times Higher Education, Spiked, Free Society and the Tablet.

 Richard graduated from UEA with a BA in philosophy, politics and economics in 09 and a Grad.Dip.Law in 2010.
 While a student, he was the founder and head of the student wing of the Academics For Academic Freedom campaign group.
 A passionate campaigner for liberties, he successfully overturned the NUS’ “no platform” policy at UEA in 2007 which kicked off a spate of referenda on the issue around the country – most of which were successful.
 Further, he held a range of roles in his students union including chair of the council, and president of the newspaper, Concrete.
-In 2005 he won the best individual award at the Institute of Ideas and Pfizer Debating Matters national final, after which he took up an internship at the Institute of Ideas.
+In 2005 he won the best individual award at the Academy of Ideas and Pfizer Debating Matters national final, after which he took up an internship at the Academy of Ideas.

 Sunday 2 November 2008, 5.45pm Seminar Space

 "I was amazed by the high quality of the Battle of Ideas 2007 and the intellectual excitement that it provoked."